chocolatey/choco-wiki/ChocolateyFAQs.md

 Chocolatey does the same thing that you would do based on the package instructions.
 This usually means going out and downloading an installer from the official distribution point and then silently installing it on your machine.
 With most packages this means Chocolatey is not redistributing software because they are going to the same distribution point that you yourself would go get the software if you were performing this process manually.

 When you host internal packages, those packages can embed software and/or point to internal shares.
 You are not subject to software distribution rights, thus you can create packages that are more reliable and secure.
+See [[What are Chocolatey Packages|GettingStarted#what-are-chocolatey-packages]] for more details.

 ### When I install a portable app like [autohotkey.portable](https://chocolatey.org/packages/autohotkey.portable), how is it on my path?
 Without littering my path?
 When you install portable apps that have executables in the package, Chocolatey automatically creates a "shim" file and puts that in a folder that is on the path.
 That allows you to run a portable application by asking for it on the command line.